-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.

 | Lender | Requirement |